 In all cases, the respondent has to be served in accordance with the Rules of Civil Procedure.

-Feel free to contact me if you have anymore questions.
+Feel free to contact us if you have anymore questions.